Yejashi/obsidianNotes/Research/My Papers/Compiler Paper 2025 PACT/RAJA vs Native - HIP.md

 - Y-axis: Delta values (RAJA − Native)
 - Grouped bars for: Δ gep_ratio, Δ load_ratio, Δ cast_ratio, Δ maxLiveSSAValues (on secondary axis or normalized), Δ integer_arith_ratio
 - Use a distinct visual treatment for GESUMMV (e.g., hatched bars, or a different border) to emphasize its role as the control case
+- Use a distinct visual treatment for GESUMMV (e.g., hatched bars, or a different border) to emphasize its role as the control case

 **Optimization Agnostic**: